Tuesday, July 21, 2009

 Two instances have gotten me particularly up in arms lately:

-continuously throughout the show.
+1) When I was home in California, my boyfriend took me and his brother's girlfriend to see Andrew Bird perform at the Greek Theater, a beautiful, woodsy, outdoor venue nestled on the hillside of Griffith Park.
+I sat to the left of my boyfriend with a mid-thirty-something year old man to my left who was text messaging almost continuously throughout the show.
 Now, we certainly weren't inside where extraneous light would certainly be distracting, but the LED glow emitting from that screen was piercing through the darkness of the amphitheater like a searchlight on the middle of a lake at midnight.
 It was completely distracting in my peripheral vision, and I made a point of perching on the verrry edge of my seat so as not to be distracted by his blinding cellular device, somewhat hoping he would pick up on the hint that his glowing cell screen was bugging the shit out of me, as if my sideways glances and tisking weren't enough of an indication.

-that bored during a musical event and not paying attention to something that you paid to see, just get the hell out and let the rest of us focus.
+If you are that bored during a musical event and not paying attention to something that you paid to see, just get the hell out and let the rest of us focus.
 Seriously.
 His slouching posture made it clear that his texts were not urgent or necessary, as did his occasional bursts of air-violining whenever he decided to tune in to the illustrious Andrew Bird's beautiful set.
 This to me is almost worse than messing around with one's cell phone during a free performance or event, especially since one has paid to be there.
 But then again, I think I've recently developed an even more sensitive relationship to what it means to spend money on something.
 Call me old-fashioned, but I think it's polite and probably worthwhile to pay attention during a live performance.
 Even if the live performance is of the ilk executed by the landlord in The Big Lebowski, it's probably a more unique experience than whatever is going on in the ether with one's social networks.

-Harold and Maude in Bryant Park.
+2) I mentioned above that I went to see Harold and Maude in Bryant Park.
 What I failed to mention was what an intriguing experience it was.
 I could honestly write an entire post about struggling through a sea of people to find a patch of grass large enough for myself and my roommate, the gay couple that was taking pictures of me because they apparently liked my outfit, the fact that everyone got up to dance when the HBO introduction began - but the element of the evening that was the most relevant to the topic of this post has to be the group of girls in their late teens sitting directly ahead of us on the lawn.
 Before the film started there was a silly Merrie Melodies Bugs Bunny/Elmer Fudd cartoon, during which this group of girls proceeded to take endless arms-length focal distance photos of themselves (someone with less respect for women might call these "cam whore" shots, but no, I'm not going to do that here.
 I'm not going to go so low as to dub these girls "cam whores.") with the flash pointed directly at my retinas.
 They would then proceed to giggle and scream if the photos were not to their liking or happened to capture a double chin or an awkward blink.
 I figured I wouldn't allow myself to get too upset until the actual film started since for now was just a cartoon, but when the film started and the Myspace-whore photo-snapping did not subside and one of the girls turned to the group sitting to their right and asked "What movie are we watching?", I was visibly gritting my teeth with rage.
 Not only did these girls not even know what movie they were all meeting up to see, but they were also ruining the entertainment factor for others who very much did know what movie they were about to watch with their inconsiderate behavior.
 They weren't there for the actual experience.
 They were there to document that they were there, to have a reason to post photos to their Facebook profiles, and not at all for the film.
 In fact, about a half an hour into the movie the girls began dropping like flies until they had all packed up their digicams and their loud mouths and left the park before the film had even reached the tree liberating scene.

 In short, I guess I get pretty aggravated when peoples' lack of interest in an event or a performance are blatant and visible.
 Especially when that lack of interest bleeds into text messaging and taking photos that impose on my vision and attention - there's a reason why cell phones are banned in movie theaters and museums.
 And the fact that this activity is so rampant even further enforces my belief that appropriate mediated behavior should be considered as much of a civic responsibility as picking up one's trash.